highnamee/OOP_MR_182/README.md

 # OOP_MR_182
-This is my assignment for OOP about builder pattern You can view Report in Report.pdf in repository
+This is my assignment for OOP about builder pattern.
+## Report for assignment
+You can view Report in OOP_MR.pdf in repository